allisson/django-rest-framework-role-filters/README.rst

 If role_id is 'admin':

-* All actions is allowed
+* All actions are allowed
-* The default queryset is returned - Post.objects.all()
+* The default queryset is returned - :code:`Post.objects.all()`
-* The default serializer_class is used - PostSerializer
+* The default :code:`serializer_class` is used - :code:`PostSerializer`
-* The default viewset get_serializer method is used
+* The default viewset :code:`get_serializer` method is used

 If role_id is 'user':

-* Only actions 'create', 'list', 'retrieve', 'update', 'partial_update' is allowed
+* Only actions 'create', 'list', 'retrieve', 'update', 'partial_update' are allowed
 * The queryset is filtered by user
-* The serializer_class PostSerializerForUser is used
+* The :code:`serializer_class=PostSerializerForUser` is used
-* The serializer initializing with fields kwargs
+* The serializer initializing with :code:`fields` kwargs  (e.g. for modified serializer as described in `DRF: Dynamically modifying fields <https://www.django-rest-framework.org/api-guide/serializers/#dynamically-modifying-fields>`_)

 Check `testapp example <https://github.com/allisson/django-rest-framework-role-filters/tree/master/testproject/testapp>`_ code implementation.